 The secondary stage for 3 years

-This will cover secondary school education from class 6 to class 8 and will be for students of age 11-14.
+This will cover secondary school education from class 6 to class 8 and will be for students aged 11-14.

 The secondary stage for 4 years

 This will cover higher education in two phases.
 The first phase will be from class 9 to class 10, and the second phase will be from class 11th and class 12th.

-New assessments rules will come in place in the year 2022-2023.
-As per the latest assessment scheme school exams for classes 3,5 and 8 will test essential child learning with an overall progress report card.
+New assessment rules will come into place in the year 2022-2023.
+As per the latest assessment scheme, school exams for classes 3,5 and 8 will test essential children's learning with an overall progress report card.

 Board exams according to new education policy?

-According to new policies, bords exams will be made more accessible to check the strong fields of the student.
+According to new policies, board exams will be made more accessible to check the strong fields of students.

-As you know that in India every year we lose a lot of students because they fail to cope up with the education system.
-But I think the new education policy seems much more student-friendly and it also allows a student to study from his free will.
+As you know, in India every year we lose a lot of students because they fail to cope with the education system.
+But I think the new education policy seems much more student-friendly and it also allows a student to study at his own free will.

-Is this new policy is going to affect old students and students who're currently in class 11th and class 12th?
+Is this new policy going to affect old students and students who are currently in class 11th and class 12th?

 You don't have to worry about that, just focus on your studies and if there is any need or information that you require, it will be provided to you by your schools.
 And I don't think it's going to affect old students because they may have thought through this.
 So stop worrying.